-The writeback level-one cache on the AMD-K6-2 processor is organized as a separate 32-Kbyte instruction cache and a 32-Kbyte data cache with two-way set associativity.
-The cache line size is 32 bytes and lines are prefetched from main memory using an efficient pipelined burst transaction.
-As the instruction cache is filled, each instruction byte is analyzed for instruction boundaries using predecoding logic.
+The writeback level-one (L1) cache on the AMD-K6-2E+ processor is organized as a separate 32-Kbyte instruction cache and a 32-Kbyte data cache with two-way set associativity.

+The level-two (L2) cache is 128 Kbytes, and is organized as a unified, four-way set-associative cache.
+The cache line size is 32 bytes, and lines are fetched from external memory using an efficient pipelined burst transaction.

+As the L1 instruction cache is filled from the L2 cache or from external memory, each instruction byte is analyzed for instruction boundaries using predecoding logic.
 Predecoding annotates information (5 bits per byte) to each instruction byte that later enables the decoders to efficiently decode multiple instructions simultaneously.